mianyacd/mianyacd.github.io/_pages/about.md

 News
 ======
-Catch me in Atlanta this October—I’ll be presenting at the INFORMS 2025 Annual Meeting 🎤.
+[2025.10] Catch me in Atlanta this October—I’ll be presenting at the **INFORMS 2025 Annual Meeting** 🎤.